ShivamBhosale/100DaysOfCode/index.md

 ## Day 75 - Plant Disease Detection 3
 I continued to work on my project to further improve its accuracy.

+## Day 76 - Plant Disease Detection 4
+I rebuild my model to improve its accuracy substantially by playing with the CNN layers.
+Although I have been successful in building the model, I still have some issues in deploying it.